ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 block and explain the meaning of the Python source code segments that you implemented and tested.
-Along with answering all the questions about your experiences with project, you should explain every function call that occurs when running the program with command like `poetry run converter --from-unit Fahrenheit --to-unit Celsius --temperature 71.6`.
+Along with answering all the questions about your experiences with project, you should explain every function call that occurs when running the program with a command like `poetry run converter --from-unit Fahrenheit --to-unit Celsius --temperature 71.6`.

 ## Project Assessment